astrodsg/astrodsg.github.io/content/blog/2014/2014-10-10-execfile-lives.md

 *THIS IS BAD!* Primarily because you have no idea what variables in "file1.py" are now in the current namespace.
 It makes it hard to read and debug.

-To include extra code correctly you should locate "file1.py" into your PYTHONPATH and use `imp.reload` if you want to interactively update data from the file.
+To include extra code correctly you should locate "file1.py" into your PYTHONPATH and use `import file1` to access all the variables.
+You can use `imp.reload` if you want to interactively update data from the file

-## Deprecating `execfile` was Bad
+## Deprecating `execfile` was Bad and how to Resurrect

-Entirely for interactively use.
-For my research, I primarily use Python as an interactive shell to type in the commands I want executed then dynamically investigate the results.
-To expedite this process, I write scripts that are never meant to be imported but run in the primary namespace and give me dynamic access to its variables.
+__Entirely for interactively use.__ For my research, I primarily use Python as an interactive shell to type in the commands I want executed then dynamically investigate the results.
+I explicitly type `execfile` onto the command line so that it will be executed in the interpretor and all the variables will be in the main namespace.
+Then I can segment parts of the script to put into other scripts which I can import.

-## Resurrecting `execfile` in Python 3

 A few different methods have been discussed on other blogs.
 The ones I found lead me on the right track but required a few modifications.
 The method below was what finally worked for me.
 I've included it in my PYTHONSTARTUP file with a conditional checking `sys.version[0] == "3"`.